untalsanders/blog-api/README.md

 ## :unlock: License

-This project is open-sourced software licensed under the [MIT licence](LICENCE).
+This project is software licensed under the [BSL 1.0 license](LICENSE).